Choosing the best safari area

 This game reserve in Namibia is even bigger than Kruger - but this is not an obstacle to good game viewing.
 All the wildlife is concentrated around specific waterholes, or pans.
 This makes game viewing relatively easy.
 The Etosha pan is a massive dry lakebed which, for most of the year, is dry and coated with salt.
 The surrounding savannah is home to the Big 5 and much much more.
 In essence, spending time at the waterholes means spending time watching the animals.
 Locals do it on their own; unguided.
 We suggest going with a good tour operator for best results if you're not a local.
-(It's fun, and that way you'll get the most out of it.
-Game viewing is good all year through; it gets very hot in mid-summer.
+It's fun, and that way you'll get the most out of it.
+Game viewing is good all year through; it gets very hot in summer.

 Mana Pools & Matusadona, Zimbabwe

 Experience: some of the best safari guides in Africa.

 Zimbabwe is a real contradiction.
 It deserves a much better reputation than it has, for it is a magnificiently wild and unspoiled country.
-It is bursting with unspoiled wildlife areas, and the Big 5.
+It is bursting with unspoiled wildlife areas, home to the Big 5.
 It’s a natural paradise offering all the wildlife it’s possible to see in Africa, and not only that, it has arguably the finest game rangers in Africa.
-And it has the magnificent Victoria Falls.
+Plus it has the magnificent Victoria Falls.
 In short, it's a safari paradise.
 The only downside is logisitics - but this is common to many other good safari regions.
 Roads are poor, so a chartered flight to the top safari spots is required, adding to the cost.
 But it's so worth it.
 Do game drives, guided walking trails, viewing by boat or canoe - it's all on offer, and the quality is way up there.
-On the other hand, due to a lack of infrastructure, getting there is a bit bumpy if you don't fly in.
-Oh, and the government still allows hunting in the some of its National Parks.
+Annoyingly, the Zimbabwe government still allows hunting in the some of its National Parks.
 (Remember the Cecil debacle?)
 Don't let it put you off though.
 It's a gem, great value, and supporting the photographic lodges is always a good thing.